supsm/MCPPPP/README.md

 #### Mod
 To build the mod there are 2 basic steps.
 First you will need to build the libraries for JNI, then you will need to build the actual mod itself.
 ##### JNI
+If you do not want to compile this yourself, there are prebuilt libraries located in the `lib` directory of the main branch.
 Prerequisites: compiler, JDK
 1. Download or clone the **master branch** of MCPPPP
 2. Add the java includes as include paths (This will be `%JAVA_HOME%\include` and `%JAVA_HOME%\include\win32` on windows.
 On linux it will be `$JAVA_HOME/include` and `$JAVA_HOME/include/linux`, and on mac replace `linux` with `darwin`)